Jahfry/Jahfs40kChaosNecron/README.md

 ![Necron-N-transfers](https://user-images.githubusercontent.com/16520816/160348659-02f74fdb-eff2-4c2f-a5e8-4c328e7430a7.jpg)

 * These aren't being sold separately, just pictured here to show they're in good conditions.
-1 is also included in the Monolith, shown on it's sheets (had to take this last shot with a cell phone camera as I forgot to take it earlier).
+1 is also included in the Monolith, shown on it's sheet (had to take this last shot with a cell phone camera as I forgot to take it earlier).

 ---